17 Spam Text Statistics for 2025 & Spam Text Messages Examples | SlickText

 2. The most targeted age range for phone spam is 35-44 for men and 18-34 for women.
 The least targeted age range for both genders was 65 and up.

-3. More recently, smishers have utilized fake two-factor authentication messages to steal personal information.
+3. More recently, smishers have utilized phishing text messages, including fake two-factor authentication messages to steal personal information.

 4. Hackers also tend to use local area codes like 10DLCs or spoof numbers you might recognize in order to gain trust.